ClimDesign/QDF/README.md

 Publications: [Flexible and consistent Flood–Duration–Frequency modeling: A Bayesian approach](https://www.sciencedirect.com/science/article/pii/S0022169423003906#b34)

 ## Overview
 Design values estimate the relationship between a flood’s return level (magnitude) and return period (frequency).
-Flood-duration-frequency (QDF) models are a class of statistical models that provide design value estimates at multiple durations by simulateneously estimating several durations and quantiles at once under consistency constraints.
-They are are analogous to intensity-duration-frequency (IDF) models used in precipitation modeling.
+Flood-duration-frequency (QDF) models are a class of extreme value models that provide design value estimates at multiple durations by simulateneously estimating several durations and quantiles at once under consistency constraints.
+Typically the underlying extreme value distribution is assumed to be the generalized extreme value (GEV) distribution.
+QDF models are a type of *dependent GEV*, or d-GEV model, and are analogous to intensity–duration–frequency (IDF) models for precipitation.

 This respository contains routines to fit three different QDF models:
 - The original QDF model from [Javelle et al., 2002](https://www.sciencedirect.com/science/article/pii/S0022169401005777)